Trekka12/JS-kmom07-Online-Multiplayer-Minigame-platform-w-Node-Express-Socket-io-jQuery/README.txt

 + Possibly see if I can fix so user session is remembered despite disconnect ?
 "Pick up where left off" - might not be as implicable for me in this case, as if it was only chat rooms, now its game rooms as well...
 + Doublecheck if swedish characters affect anything like joining of room, leaving room, reconnecting room etc.
 + Extend the project to support more "mini-games" and not _only_ TicTacToe, but maybe also sinking ships, rock-paper-scissor, etc. and have players select what game room type* they wish to have when creating new rooms :)
++ Could add persistent storage and profiles to registered users so that games won, avg game time, their usernames, total games, etc. is remembered - together with a "proper" login/new here-registration approach once entering the site, instead of just username registration - but not looking for this at the moment though.
++ Fix proper 404 page on disconnect served up via Express - un-manipulateble by client